lumeland/lume.land/docs/creating-pages/page-files.md

 ## Page order

-Pages are ordered by date, using the file creation date as default.
-If you want to have full control over this, you can assign the data by prepending it to the filename using the `yyyy-mm-dd` syntax following by an underscore `_` (or `yyyy-mm-dd-hh-ii-ss` if you need also the time).
-Note that this part is removed to generate the final name:
+All pages have a `date` variable with the file creation date.
+This value can be used to order the pages (in a blog, for example).
+If you want to define a different date, you can prepend it to the filename using the `yyyy-mm-dd` syntax following by an underscore `_` (or `yyyy-mm-dd-hh-ii-ss` if you need also the time).
+Note that this part is removed on generating the final url:

 ```txt
 .